Governance Audit

 Dependencies:

-16. Technical Lead defines the scope of advisory services for the Technical Advisory Group.
+16. Project Manager defines the scope and objectives of the Technical Advisory Group.

 Suggested Timeframe: Project Week 4